Eleventh Sunday in Ordinary Time

 that they may reverence it and trust its rhythms

-remembering that the land has many secrets they do not know,
+remembering that the land has many secrets we do not know,

 that it must do things of its own accord,

-and only when the crop is ready must they start to reap.
+and only when the crop is ready must we start to reap.

 Lord, it is not easy to keep the vision of Jesus alive in the world today.